paluh/purescript-undefined-is-not-a-problem/README.md

 import Effect.Random (random)
 ```

-An API author specifies a `Record` type with all the fields which are optional (wrapped in `Opt`) so the user can skip these values when using a function.
+An API author specifies a `Record` type with all the fields which are optional (wrapped in `Opt`) so the user can skip these record properties when calling a function.

 ```purescript
 type Options =